theScriptingEngineer/NXOpen-CAE-python/README.md

 # NXOpen-CAE-python

+>NOTE: Please look at the python package [nxopentse](https://github.com/theScriptingEngineer/nxopentse).
+It allows to use the code directly as an import.

+>I'm no longer adding new stuff and will delete this repository in the future, when all code has been tranferred to nxopentse

 This is a repository with NXOpen code for Siemens Simcenter3D (aka NX CAE) in python.
 At this moment it mirrors the [C# repository](https://github.com/theScriptingEngineer/NXOpen-CAE)